section-engineering-education/engineering-education/content/articles/dockerized-php-apache-and-mysql-container-development-environment/index.md

 ![Solve Docker error](/engineering-education/dockerized-php-apache-and-mysql-container-development-environment/solve-docker-error.png)

 Run the `docker version` command, and it should now work fine.
-And if the problem persists, search and find the necessary ways to set your Docker engine right.
+And if the problem persists, search and find the necessary ways to set your Docker engine correctly.

 We are starting from scratch; make sure you have no containers and images running in your Docker engine.
 Run `docker container ls` to check any available container.
 To remove a Docker container, run `docker container rm <container's name>`.
 And make sure no container is running.